autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-sensor-model/index.md

                  └─ <YOUR-VEHICLE-NAME>_sensor_kit_launch/
 ```

-If your forked repository doesn't include in the correct structure like above,
+If your forked Autoware meta-repository doesn't include `<YOUR-VEHICLE-NAME>_vehicle_launch` with the correct folder structure
+as shown above,
-please add your forked sensor_kit repo to autoware.repos file
+please add your forked `<YOUR-VEHICLE-NAME>_vehicle_launch` repository to the autoware.repos file
-and run `vcs import src < autoware.repos` command on your terminal
+and run the vcs import src < autoware.repos command in your terminal
-to import new included repositories at autoware.repos file.
+to import the newly included repositories at autoware.repos file.

 Now, we are ready to modify the following sensor model packages for our vehicle.
 Firstly, we need to rename the description and launch packages: